KawaiiBunga/Karma-Communities-Server-Status-Discord-Bot/README.md

 ![image](https://user-images.githubusercontent.com/107073565/213132811-1441f256-6eb5-4db8-8c79-ca2898437696.png)

 ### **Known Bugs -**
 - If your server goes offline while the bot is running, after a while it will flood Discord's API with a bunch of requests, causing your bot token to be reset.
-Currently working on this.
+I'd suggest using https://github.com/KawaiiBunga/Game-Server-Discord-Bot-Disnake-PY instead

 ### **Requirements -**
 - NodeJS 16+